 If you have any comments, drop us a line on Twitter @CanadianBulldog using the hashtag #Top50.

 Ready?
 Here we go!

-The Miz has three wins and five losses to his credit at WrestleMania.
+The Miz has five wins and nine losses to his credit at WrestleMania.
 Most importantly, the A-Lister defeated John Cena in the main event of WrestleMania XXVII.
 He's also teamed with partners including John Morrison, The Big Show and battled Shane McMahon.

 Think of some of the most epic calls in WrestleMania history, including "The irresistable force meets the immovable object" and "The Hulkster has taken one giant step towards immortality" and chances are WWE Hall of Famer Gorilla Monsoon was behind them, with roles at the first nine WrestleManias.